nikhilnayak98/sand/README.md

-# ES94P:Security Architectures and Network Defence
+# Security Architectures and Network Defence

-This repo contains workings of netkit 1.1.4 environment for SAND PMA due on 13th December.
+A scalable secure network infrastructure with defined credible zones of trust.
+It has automated iptables firewall rules deployment.
+It also has tested prevention firewall rules for TCP and UDP Flood attacks.

 ## Network Design
 ![Network Design](https://raw.githubusercontent.com/nikhilnayak98/sand/main/Network%20Design.png)